abyx/octopress/source/_posts/2016-01-07-adding-the-first-angular-2-service-to-your-angular-1-app.markdown

 *Slow your roll*.
 Starting with a service is a great way to take one baby step towards Angular 2.
 We don’t want to take on more than we can handle.

-If you’re interested in getting these questions answered, now is a great time to subscribe to my newsletter and get the next parts!

-{% render_partial _posts/_partials/cta.markdown %}

 # The service we will be replacing